Find Real Hope Here

 Cleaning: the church will be cleaned after each of the two services on Sundays.
 If you would like to help with the cleaning at either service, please let me know.

-Hand Sanitizer: there multiple stations around the church for your comfort.
+Hand Sanitizer: there are multiple stations around the church for your comfort.

 Don’t feel compelled to attend in-person worship: No one should feel any pressure to attend in-person worship; and no one should feel guilty or be made to feel guilty for not attending.
 And, most importantly, if you are not comfortable yet with attending in-person services, I do not want you to feel guilty about it at all.
 When you are ready to come back and when you are fully comfortable, I will be happy to welcome you back home!

-Thursday Bible Study / monthly Women’s Bible Study: both will continue meeting via Zoom (link will be in the weekly bulletin and announced by e-mail).
+Thursday Bible Study / monthly Women’s Bible Study: in-person in the Sanctuary and Zoom (link will be in the weekly bulletin and announced by e-mail).

 FAMILY MOVIE NIGHT / Men’s Breakfast / other group activities: suspended until further notice.